 The next section reviews the literature on convergence.
 Section 3 describes the data.
-In section 4, we explain the specification of the convergence test.
-Section 5 presents the results and section 6 concludes.
+In Sect.
+4, we explain the specification of the convergence test.
+Section 5 presents the results and Sect.
+6 concludes.

-2 Literature review
+2 Literature Review

 Convergence tests received considerable attention in the empirical literature evaluating the predictions of the Solow (1956) growth model.
-Early studies tested whether countries starting out from low income levels experienced higher subsequent growth rates, either conditional on or unconditional of control variables ( $\beta$ -convergence).
-Later studies suggested that $\beta$ -convergence could be driven by regression to the mean (see Friedman, 1992; Quah, 1993) and tested whether the dispersion of income across countries was narrowing over time ( $\sigma$ -convergence).
-Yet, Sala-i-Martin (1996) pointed out the merits of $\beta$ -convergence for providing insights into growth dynamics.
-Although $\beta$ -convergence is not sufficient for $\sigma$ -convergence, it is a necessary condition (Sala-i-Martin, 1996; Young et al., 2008) and provides valuable information whenever alternative tests for convergence cannot be applied.
+Early studies tested whether countries starting out from low income levels experienced higher subsequent growth rates, either conditional or not conditioned on control variables (β -convergence).9 Later studies suggested that β -convergence could be driven by regression to the mean (see Friedman 1992; Quah 1993) and tested whether the dispersion of income across countries was narrowing over time (σ -convergence).10 Yet, Sala-i-Martin (1996) pointed out the merits of β -convergence for providing insights into growth dynamics.
+Although β -convergence is not sufficient for σ -convergence, it is a necessary condition (Sala-i-Martin 1996; Young et al. 2008) and provides valuable information whenever alternative tests for convergence cannot be applied.11

 Besides cross-sectional convergence tests, also time-series approaches have been developed.
-Several authors investigated stochastic convergence of income levels via unit root testing, that is, whether income shocks are of permanent or temporary nature.
-While these approaches became increasingly popular as more data became available over time, Bernard and Durlauf (1996) pointed out that they are grounded on the assumption that
+Several authors investigated stochastic convergence of income levels via unit root